 By underscoring the importance of engagement and leadership as core themes and an institutional focus, we prepare graduates to effectively manage change, to deal with uncertainty and ambiguity, and embrace diversity of backgrounds and perspectives and to live lives of meaning and purpose.

 The Princeton Review recently released their annual “Tops” lists.
-This year William & Mary tops the list of Happiest Students, places number two on the list of college with “Lots of race/Class Interactions,” and seventh on “Commitment to Community Service.”
+This year William & Mary tops the list of Happiest Students, places number two on the list of colleges with “Lots of race/Class Interactions,” and seventh on “Commitment to Community Service.”
 These rankings are, at a minimum, indicators of our long-term commitment and subsequent accomplishment in creating and sustaining a culture of well-being, engagement, belonging and leadership development.
 They are indicators of progress in our Division-wide vision to create an engaging learning environment where individuals flourish and community is strong.

 Part of William & Mary’s educational mission must be not only to teach leadership and offer opportunities to exercise it, but also to process those experiences and to find meaning and lessons in those opportunities.
 It also must offer opportunities for members of the William & Mary community to witness leadership in action and to learn from others who are leaders in their academic fields and professions, whether at the national or local level.